Toyota Yaris Hybrid boot space & seating

-The latest Yaris is shorter than the car it replaced by around 50mm, but a longer wheelbase this time around has opened up the car's interior.
+The latest Yaris is shorter than the car it replaced by around 50mm, but a longer wheelbase has opened up the car's interior.
 It's best enjoyed by front-seat occupants, who get plenty of head, shoulder and leg room, while the car's driving position is good, too.
-Overall, a Ford Fiesta or Volkswagen Polo will be the more versatile choice, but the Yaris does a good job of balancing useful packaging with compact exterior dimensions.
+Overall, a Ford Fiesta or Volkswagen Polo will be more versatile, but the Yaris does a good job of balancing useful packaging with compact exterior dimensions.

 Toyota Yaris Hybrid interior space, storage & comfort

 There's enough space for four adults to get comfortable in the Yaris: the rear seats are fairly spacious, but taller people may have issues with headroom.
-Practical features in the well built cabin include a standard front centre armrest and a pair of front cupholders, along with a single seatback pocket and a pair of rear coat hooks.
-It's worth noting, however, that height adjustment for driver and passenger seats isn't standard fit until you reach mid-range Dynamic spec.
+Practical features in the cabin include a standard front centre armrest and a pair of cupholders, along with a seatback pocket and a pair of rear coat hooks.
+It's worth noting that height adjustment for the driver and passenger seats isn't standard until mid-range Dynamic.

 Other standard nods to convenience include heated door mirrors, follow-me-home headlights and an electronic parking brake.
 A range of optional plastic protection plates is offered to shield your Yaris' paintwork from supermarket car-park dings.

-The Yaris is smaller than a number of key rivals and has a notably smaller boot than the Renault Clio: 281 litres versus 391.
+The Yaris is smaller than a number of rivals and has a slightly smaller boot than the Renault Clio: 281 litres versus 300.
 However, the load area is a good shape and access is easy enough.
-Fold the seats down (60:40 split) and there's a total of 947 litres – significantly shy of the Clio's 1,069 litres.
+Fold the seats down (60:40 split) and there's a total of 1,146 litres – significantly shy of the Clio's 1,069 litres.